CHAPTER SIX—DEPARTURE

 “Are you happy at Larkspur, working with my dad and the others?”

-A smile came much more naturally than the previous ones.
 “I am.”
-Larkspur was home to him.
+Larkspur was one of the few places his persistent sense of disconnection subsided.
 Being so near to settling into the lab and working again filled him with a longing evoked by nothing else.
+Work was home.

 +